 ) available.
 The main difference is that Python 2 is legacy and no longer supported since 2020, while Python 3 is the current version with ongoing updates and improvements.
 I recommend using Python 3 for all new projects.

-Before you proceed with the installation, make sure you check whether or not you have it installed.
+Before you proceed with the installation, make sure you check whether or not you have Python installed.
 Run either python --version

 or python3 --version

-Mac OS also comes with Python pre-installed, typically Python 2.7 by default.
-You can check by opening Terminal and typing python --version
+Mac OS also comes with Python pre-installed.
+You can check by opening Terminal and typing python3 --version

 For Windows users, Python doesn't come pre-installed.
 You'll need to download and install it manually.
 Visit the official Python website for Windows installation instructions: https://www.python.org/downloads/windows/